-module.
+In many accounting software packages, the various transaction cycles are implemented as separate modules.
+Not every organization needs to implement every module.
+Retail stores like S&S, for example, do not have a production cycle and would not implement that module.
 Moreover, some organizations have unique requirements.
 Financial institutions, for example, have demand deposit and installment-loan cycles that relate to transactions involving customer accounts and loans.
 In addition, the nature of a given transaction cycle differs across different types of organizations.
 For example, the expenditure cycle of a service company, such as a public accounting or a law firm, does not normally involve processing transactions related to the purchase, receipt, and payment for merchandise that will be resold to customers.

 Each transaction cycle can include many different business processes or activities.
 Each business process can be relatively simple or quite complex.
-Focus 1-1 shows how Toyota's attention to continuously improving its business processes has helped it become the largest and most profitable automobile manufacturer in the world.
+Focus 1-1 shows how Toyota's general ledger and reporting system - Information-processing operations involved in updating the general ledger and preparing reports for both management and external parties.